-Information on Multi-Occupied Residential Buildings and the Joint Audit and Inspection Team, who work to ensure these buildings have the right safety precautions in place.
+Here you will find information on Multi-Occupied Residential Buildings and the Joint Audit and Inspection Team, who work to ensure these buildings have the proper safety precautions in place.

 What are Tall Buildings and Multi-Occupied Residential Buildings (MORBs)?

-The Government say that all buildings over 18 metres are classed as high-rise buildings.
+The Government says that all buildings over 18 metres are high-rise.

-Nottingham City Council (NCC) and Nottinghamshire Fire and Rescue Service (NFRS) were the first to work jointly to inspect MORBs, and the team not only look at high-rise buildings, but they look at all buildings that consist of 11 flats or more.
-484 buildings in total were identified in the city, future new build buildings will also be added to this list for inspection and audit.
+Nottingham City Council (NCC) and Nottinghamshire Fire and Rescue Service (NFRS) were the first to work jointly to inspect MORBs, and the team not only looked at high-rise buildings but also looked at all buildings that consist of 11 flats or more.
+484 buildings in total were identified in the city; future new build buildings will also be added to this list for inspection and audit.

 What is the Joint Audit and Inspection Team (JAIT)?